The dummies must know what is RPA process. The dummies means whoever new to the automation process.

 The RPA means using software rather than people to carry out business processes that rely on applications.

 In Simple terms, A software Robot, can able to interact with multiple applications and get the required data.
 This can be avoided creating multiple interfaces for each application.
+The good books on RPA you can read here.

 How robots take workload.
 This is how I understand, when you are dealing with people, you no need to lay off the people when you have less work.